 The trouble is, where do you start?
-It can be a daunting task working out a budget for an entire year, but by keeping a few simple things in mind, there’s no reason why you can’t come up with a financial plan that will help you meet, or exceed, your goals.
+It can be a daunting task working out a budget for an entire year, but by keeping a few simple things in mind, there's no reason why you can't come up with a plan that will help you meet or exceed your goals.

 Know your income.